 INNERVATE aims to answer all of these questions and more.
 An immersive audiovisual experience with accompanying short story, it is based on Liza’s own experience of living with and overcoming music triggered reflex epilepsy.
 INNERVATE can also be performed live.

-Receiving this career-ending diagnosis as a classical clarinettist gave her the unexpected chance to learn to play again through improvisation.
-Working across genres from folk to free jazz she has collaborated with James Holden and The Memory Band amongst others.
+Receiving this career-ending diagnosis as a classical clarinettist gave Liza the unexpected chance to learn to play again through improvisation.
+Working across genres from folk to free jazz they have collaborated with James Holden and The Memory Band amongst others.

 The creation of INNERVATE was funded by Help Musicians UK Fusion Fund.
 It features visuals from Dan Tombs (Jon Hopkins/Gold Panda) and graphic design from Catalina Velasquez-Gonzalez.